gyrrei/IN2106_MicroMouse/README.md

 # MicroMouse - Advanced Practical Course

 IN2106 @TUM SS19 by Prof. Alexander Lenz.
+Achieved a 1.0 grade.

 Master practical course - Micromouse: Designing an Educational Racing-Robot from Scratch